It's hard to see your dog in discomfort. When their tail droops, so do yours–metaphorically speaking, of course!

 If your pup starts having a seizure, do your best to remain calm, and talk to them in a gentle voice.
 Move them away from hard objects like furniture that could hurt them.
 Keep a record of how long the seizure lasts–if it goes on for more than a few minutes, it might start to get too hot, so make sure you have a fan running and place cold water on their paws.

 If the seizure pursues for more than five minutes or they experience multiple seizures while unconscious, be sure to take them to the vet.
 Furthermore, they may struggle with breathing if the seizure doesn't subside.
 If this happens, remember that the dog can sense what you’re feeling, so stay calm, take deep breaths and speak slowly to them, as they can pick up on your emotions.

 Alternatives to Rimadyl for Dogs

-When answering the question, “Is Rimadyl bad for dogs?” the answer is a little more complicated than a simple yes or no. All in all, the most important thing to remember is that every dog is different and if your dog does have a negative reaction to Rimadyl, there are many alternatives you can try.
-Checking with your vet may be step 1, followed by trying a few different methods to keep your pup feeling happy and comfortable.
+Answering the question "Is Rimadyl bad for dogs?" is not as straightforward as a simple yes or no. It's crucial to remember that each pup is unique, and if yours has an adverse reaction to Rimadyl, several alternatives are available.
+Consulting with your veterinarian should be the first step, followed by trying different methods to keep your furry friend happy and comfortable.